Stardust collection

 Lidded jars from red clay and buff speckled glaze

-You come home, make some tea, sit in your armchair and all around is silence.
+You come home, make tea, sit in the armchair, and catch your breath...